-The cable network architecture related to the advanced cable STB is shown in Figure Ap.1-1.
-It is configured to distribute rich contents (audio and video) and services (broadcast and interactive) to the subscriber through the cable network where the quality is guaranteed.
-However, if the source of the content is via the Internet, the connection shall be on a best effort basis.
+The cable network architecture including the advanced cable STB is shown in Figure Ap.1-1.
+It is configured to distribute contents (audio and video) and services (broadcast and interactive) to the subscriber through the cable network where the transmission quality is guaranteed.
+However, if the source of the content is via the Internet, the quality can not be guaranteed due to the best effort connection.

 Figure Ap.1-1 Cable network architecture

-Service delivery
+Type of service delivery

-Five (5) types of service delivery are assumed for cable operators including the advanced cable STB as follows (Figure Ap.1-2).
+Figure Ap.1-2 shows the type of service delivery using the advanced cable STB.

-(1) The cable operator’s own multi-channel, re-transmission of digital broadcasting VOD / PPV service
+(1) Multi-channel, re-transmission of digital broadcasting and VOD / PPV service

-(2) Recording reservation service linked with mobile device
+(2) Scheduled recording service linked with mobile device

-(3) Distribution of cable content through the communication network to the terminals of cable subscribers (this service bypasses the advanced cable STB).
+(3) Distribution of cable content through the mobile communication network to the terminals of cable subscribers (this service bypasses the advanced cable STB).

-(4) Use of Internet IP service
+(4) Distribution of IP services through the Internet

 (5) Collaboration service with other platforms

-Figure Ap.1-2Service delivery
+Figure Ap.1-2: Type of Service delivery

 Use case